-Now, markets have changed.
-Rates have climbed considerably and, in my opinion, one may start looking at income oriented investments again that produce reasonable cash flow for the risks being taken.
+Interest rates have climbed considerably the past few years and, in my opinion, one should incorporate income oriented investments that produce reasonable cash flow for the risks being taken.

 Below are a few ideas I'm discussing with clients now.
 They may or may not fit your situation.
 What's written below is by necessity not all encompassing.
 Any investment requires more discussion and detail.
 If you want to learn more, please contact us for all proper disclosures and documents.